 Saint Patrick and Irish heritage

 Catholicism has a bad press in Ireland at this point in its history.
 The Church in Ireland has developed out of a long tradition that has had a chequered history.
 The failings of some of its people are all too evident.
 But to concentrate exclusively on failings and not the depth of that tradition and its wider influence on Irish heritage and, through it, Ireland’s influence worldwide would be a grave mistake.
 For this reason, OOI’s website will examine–amongst many other issues–Catholic heritage.
 It will peer into Irish faith in the context of what it calls The Decade of Catholic Commemorations (DCC), which begins precisely at the end of the secular Decade of Anniversaries that ends in 2022.
-The DCC begins with independence and the controversy over the 1922 constitution and ends in 2032 on the 1600th anniversary of the coming of Saint Patrick to Ireland in 432 AD.
+The DCC begins with independence and the controversy over the 1922 constitution and ends in 2032 on the 1600th anniversary of the coming of Saint Patrick to the pagan Irish in 432 AD.
 This period also contains the important commemoration of Catholic Emancipation in 2029 and events that led up to this remarkable breakthrough.

 It is for this reason that Our Own Identity is serialising St Patrick’s Letter to Prosper at the beginning of the DCC next year.